nichtfurkan/Simple-JDA-Command-Util/README.md

 *Beware that my English is terrible*

 # Creating a command
-To create a command you need to create a Class whick extends the Command.java class:
+To create a command you need to create a Class which extends the Command.java class:

 ```Java